portworx/px-docs/release-notes/rel-notes-priv.md

 * Rancher Cattle with PX Shared Volumes - Prevent attach to happen before volume is created in the case of shared volumes for successful mounts with Rancher Cattle
 * Display AWS zone information in `pxctl status`
+* Kubernetes POD using namespace (shared) volumes do not get terminated properly when the POD using the namespace volume is deleted

 ### Errata